What if you were given a program specifically for your genetic makeup to achieve optimal health?

-But what if you’re doing “everything right” and are still having trouble losing extra pounds or controlling cholesterol and blood sugar numbers?
-Let’s face it, while people generally find success, sometimes an individual’s own genetic makeup means that investing time, energy and money in the newest recommended diets, exercise programs and supplements are a total waste.
+What if you’re doing “everything right” and are still having trouble losing extra pounds or controlling cholesterol and blood sugar numbers?
+Let’s face it, while people generally find success, sometimes investing time, energy and money in the newest recommended diets, exercise programs and supplements can be a total waste.
 That’s because there is no “one size fits all” approach to wellness.

 The “one size fits all” concept may work for accessories such as watches and scarves, it doesn’t apply to health and wellness solutions.
 That’s why we started offering genetic testing to help our patients unlock their own unique wellness potential.
 We can then develop diets, lifestyle and supplement recommendations for patients based on each patient’s genetic makeup.

 The definition of good nutrition and proper exercise is different for everyone.
 As we become more aware of how specific nutrients may impact gene expression, it’s important to have the right tools available to help support our bodies.

 This is where nutrigenetic testing can play a pivotal role in optimizing your nutrition and wellness plan.
 Gene testing can reveal not only specific health risks you may need to watch out for, but they can reveal your predicted responses to certain nutrients, medications, and supplements.
 This allows you to know which therapies may be most effective for you.

 Why Infinity Wellness Nutrigenetic Testing?

 Unlike other labs, we are not looking at just 1 or 2 genes, but more than 55 genes and their pathways.
 Looking at isolated genes will not give us the whole picture.
 For example just looking at the MTHFR genes is looking at just 2 of the 12 genes in the methylation pathway.
 A major methylation defect can easily be missed this way.
 Therefore, we are looking at entire pathways.